mjhea0/node-twitter-sentiment/part2.md

 #### Views

-Combining the functions in our *app.js* (more on this later) with Knockout’s declarative  data-binding syntax, we can set up the Jade template in the manner shown below.
+Combining the functions in our *main.js* (more on this later), on the client side, with Knockout’s declarative data-binding syntax, we can set up the Jade template in the manner shown below.

 In the original Jade template there are placeholder DIVs set up that we then use jQuery to interact with - to display the error messages and results.
 We also used jQuery to update the styles applied to the DIVs.
 Since we are using data binding in this example, we will go ahead and set up the DIVs for errors and results and have their HTML and styles in the DOM at all times.
 Then using the "visible" data binding on the DIVs we can hide and expose them as needed.
 In the example below we have a couple of data-bind attributes that KnockoutJS will use to handle the two-way communication from the View to the ViewModel and vise-versa.